maxlew/markr-ingestion-processing-api/README.md

 The postgres library is handling SQL injection issues for me.
 It says so, I trust it, but I didn't explicitly test it.
 If it doesn't there's a whole lot of validation code that should go here.

+I didn't use Typescript.
+This isn't really an assumption more of a statement.
+Adding a build step to this was more than I really had time for, although it probably would have helped things in retrospect.
+I did get to play around with using JSDoc as a replacement for Typescript which is a thinking that's been gaining more and more popularity.
+Now I've done it I don't mind it, for something small like this with a few return types to worry about it works and removes some of the 'weight' of TypeScript.

 ## How to run
 This whole app is designed to run inside of docker with docker-compose.